 - Explore the common behaviours that we might see as a result of compromised brain development;

-- Building the Window of Tolerance: Practical strategies to be used on a daily basis to prevent challenging behaviour;
+- Develop a new understanding of your child’s behaviour through The Window of Tolerance and the trauma lens for trauma-based symptoms and explore practical strategies to be used on a daily basis to prevent challenging behaviour;

-- Trauma informed response strategies for common behaviours such as defiance, hyperactivity, sleep problems and aggressive behaviour.
+- Trauma-informed response strategies for common difficulties and behaviours such as anxiety, defiance, emotional outbursts, hyperactivity, sleep problems and aggressive behaviour.

-- Provides an attachment focused framework and how to develop therapeutic relationships with children and adolescents who have experienced early attachment ruptures;
+- How to adapt your parenting style to develop therapeutic relationships with children and adolescents who have experienced early attachment ruptures;

 - Strategies to create safe and therapeutic environments for traumatised children and adolescents.

 Time will be available throughout the series for questions, and the final session will include answering of questions related to the training.

 This training can also be offered to individuals / couples who require more individualized support and advice.